 - We require that all persons wear a mask or face covering (covering both the mouth and nose) while at BDC events in order to protect our staff and volunteers as well as other community members.
 Please bring your own mask.

 - We ask that you use the hand sanitizer station upon your arrival.

 - For now food and drink will not be allowed.
 Please leave your water bottles in your car.
-Please note that Pilgrim does not allow any food or drink in the Sanctuary, so this rule will remain in place for groups meeting in that space even if there are changes in COVID-19 guidelines.

 - If you test positive for COVID, and might have been contagious while attending a BDC program, please contact us as soon as possible at Email: firstname.lastname@example.org or Phone: 406-219-2140.
 We will alert others who attended with you (anonymously) to possible exposure to COVID, and work with the Gallatin County Health Department regarding contact tracing.